standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 >**Note:** no space in `ValueSet`

 The version details the MAJOR and MINOR version of the grammar the file was written for.
 The grammar version is typically **not** the same as the CIMPL release.
-Generally, the major version of the Grammar matches the major version number of CIMPL, however, **at the time of the CIMPL 6.0 release, the ValueSet and Map grammar remain at 5.1.**
+Generally, the major version of the grammar matches the major version number of CIMPL, however, **at the time of the CIMPL 6.0 release, the ValueSet and Map grammar remain at 5.1.**

 ### Group

-The `Group` keyword is used to declare a building block comprised of one or more properties, similar to a complex data type in FHIR.
+The `Group` keyword is used to declare a referenceable collection of one or more properties, similar to a complex data type in FHIR.
 For details, see [Class File](#class-file).

 Example: